 Take care of the cat’s physical well-being

 Cats who were severely abused may need urgent medical care.
-Malnourished cats will need a good few days or even weeks of quality feeding to physically recover.
+Malnourished cats will need a good few days or even weeks of quality feeding to recover physically.
 The cat must first be free of pain and hunger before you can start working with him or her on trusting humans again.

 Don’t set your expectations too high